Phase 1 Desk Study – Environmental Desktop Reports

 Earth Environmental & Geotechnical provide a wide range of Desk Study services, click here to contact us for further information.

-We provide an INTERPRETATIVE report that looks at the specific objectives of the client’s proposal and combines that information with the specifics of the proposed development site.
+At Earth Environmental & Geotechnical, we provide a detailed interpretative report that looks at the specific objectives of your proposal and combine that information with the specifics of the proposed development site.

 For example, firstly we review the details of the development proposal.
 Secondly, we appraise the risk and hazards posed by environmental and geotechnical conditions of the proposed development site.
 Thirdly, and most importantly, we combine all the information to produce the interpretive report.

-A site walkover survey will be conducted as part of each report.
-We consider this to be a fundamental part of the delivery of a successful project.
-During the walkover survey, we will assess areas identified within the desk study as potential development issues, environmental and cost liabilities.
+• Site Walkover Survey (if included) – A professional on-site assessment identified within the desk study as potential development issues, environmental and cost liabilities.
 We also highlight potential remedial options or management considerations.

 Why do I need a Phase 1 Desk study Report?